sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Debugging_and_Profiling/Managing_Memory_and_Finding_Leaks.md

 Memory limits vary by operating system and device and are not clearly documented by the vendors.
 Based on our sleuthing, here are the limits you must be concerned with:

-{{% alert title="❗️ Warning" color="danger" %}}*iOS notes*

-The numbers for iOS are rough estimates.
+{{% alert title="❗️ iOS notes" color="danger" %}}The numbers for iOS are rough estimates.
 Apple does not publish information about their app termination threshold, managed by processes called "watchdog" (responsible for monitoring) and "jetsam" (responsible for warnings/purging).
 App termination is controlled entirely at the discretion of these processes and their behavior may change at any time.

 The upside of this is that if you see a crash or device log referencing jetsam, this certainly indicates a memory issue.{{% /alert %}}